 Contact us for more information about your discount.

 • Genetic purity

 • Production factors influencing seed quality

-• Specific practices for each crop (vegetables, alfalfa, sunflower, canola)
+• Specific practices for each crop (vegetables, corn, canola)

 This course is taught by experts from both industry and academia.
 This is a great chance to interact with experts in the field.

 Mike Pereira has 39 years’ experience in seeds, 32 years in vegetable seed production, and 7 years in biofuels seed production.
 Mike has extensive experiecne in leading global seed production organizations and establishing new production areas.
 In bio-fuels, he established the first hybrid seed system for Miscanthus, an ethanol feedstock, and directed hybrid seed production and plantation research of Jatropha, a diesel and jet fuel feedstock.
 Currently, Mike consults in vegetable seeds and alternative crops through his company, Granum Services, LLC.